roots/bedrock/README.md

 * Deploy: `cap production deploy`
 * Rollback: `cap production deploy:rollback`

-Composer support in built-in so when you run a deploy, `composer install` is automatically run.
+Composer support is built-in so when you run a deploy, `composer install` is automatically run.
 Capistrano has a great [deploy flow](http://www.capistranorb.com/documentation/getting-started/flow/) that you can hook into and extend it.

 It's written in Ruby so it's needed *locally* if you want to use it.
 Capistrano was recently rewritten to be completely language agnostic, so if you previously wrote it off for being too Rails-centric, take another look at it.